 First, the proposed rule change would amend both the ST Framework and the LRM Framework to move descriptions of the Clearing Agencies' liquidity stress testing activities, which are designed to comply with the requirements of Rule 17Ad-22(e)(7)(vi), from the LRM Framework to the ST Framework.
 In connection with this proposed change, the Clearing Agencies are also proposing to recategorize the liquidity stress scenarios by removing the Level 1, Level 2 and Level 3 labels and instead categorizing all stress scenarios as either regulatory or informational.
 As described in greater detail below, this proposed change is a change only to the categorization of these stress scenarios and is not a change to how the Clearing Agencies conduct liquidity stress testing or otherwise meet the requirements of Rule 17Ad-22(e)(7)(vi)(A).
-10

-Second, the proposed changes would amend the ST Framework to (1) enhance stress testing for GSD to obtain certain data utilized in stress testing from external vendors and implement a back-up stress testing calculation that would be utilized in the event such data is not supplied by its vendors, and amend the ST Framework to reflect these practices for both GSD and MBSD; (2) reflect that a stress testing team is primarily
+Second, the proposed changes would amend the ST Framework to (1) enhance stress testing for GSD to obtain certain data utilized in stress testing from external vendors and implement a back-up stress testing calculation that would be utilized in the event such data is not supplied by its vendors, and amend the ST Framework to reflect these practices for both GSD and MBSD; (2) reflect that a stress testing team is primarily responsible for the actions described in the ST Framework, and (3) make other revisions to update and clarify the statements in the ST Framework, as further described below.

-8 17 CFR 240.17Ad-22(e)(4) and (7).
+17 CFR 240.17Ad-22(e)(7)(vi)(A).

-9 17 CFR 240.17Ad-22(e)(7)(vi).
+&lt;sup>8 17 CFR 240.17Ad-22(e)(4) and (7).

-10 17 CFR 240.17Ad-22(e)(7)(vi)(A).
+&lt;sup>9 17 CFR 240.17Ad-22(e)(7)(vi).